MillionVerifier/Custom-Automated-Email-List-Verification/readme.md

 - **"action" (string enum):** The action that will be performed.
 Can be **"unsubscribe"** or **"delete"**
 - **"contacts" (string array):** The contact email addresses, which the action will be performed on.

 The request will be Content-Type: application/json.
-The endpoint should not send errors when email addresses, which doesn't exist anymore on the list are sent.
+The endpoint should not send errors when email addresses, which doesn't exist anymore on the list are sent in the request.

 - Response:
     - 201 empty response